14 Healthy Eating During Pregnancy Might Be Difficult

 Most pregnant women experience regular NVP; however, in 0.3–2% of pregnancies, excessive vomiting known as hyperemesis gravidarum can occur.
 This can cause loss of hydrochloric acid from the stomach, which may lead to electrolyte imbalances of chloride, sodium, and potassium.

 Women may lose weight and become dehydrated because of the excessive vomiting and inability to keep any food or fluids down.
 We covered that maternal weight loss should be minimized because it is an independent predictor of poor fetal outcome.
-However, there is currently conflicting data about HG and its overall effect on birth weight.
+However, there is currently conflicting data about hyperemesis gravidarum and its overall effect on birth weight.

 There are various factors contributing to acid reflux in pregnant women, including hormonal changes and increasing pressure (from the fetus) on the stomach.
 Acid reflux or “heartburn” happens when the muscles between the esophagus and stomach relax, which allows the stomach’s contents to come back up through the esophagus.
 This may cause a burning sensation.
 Acid reflux is normal and usually one of the earliest symptoms of pregnancy.